guptaviha/libre.ink/README.md

 [![](https://github.com/karanrajpal.png?size=50)](https://github.com/karanrajpal)

 ### Feature List - MVP
- - [ ] Remove Libre.ink from the title and add "Made by Libre.ink" to the bottom
  - [ ] Put cursor at the end of the text on page load
- - [ ] Edit the "no server" text
  - [ ] Re-write the placeholder text to mention markdown
  - [ ] iOS scroll fix needs to be perfected
- - [ ] Readme needs to include the GIF inside an accordion.
+ - [ ] About modal needs to include the GIF inside an accordion.
- - [ ] Fix enter line issue?
+ - [ ] Fix enter line issue
  - [ ] How do we show the Edit button?
 Save everything in local storage, and detect if this is the author?
  - [ ] Fix height bug in view page for mobile
- - [ ]

 ### Feature List - Later
  - [ ] Page views/ Analytics dashboard